 5. Send your customer a personalized video

 But sending personalized videos to each customer is an impossible task right?
 Well, not so fast.
-Fortunately for you who are reading this, there are tools now like Maverick that can help you send name-based personalized videos to all your customers at scale throughout the different stages of their customer journey.
-You only have to record yourself once and Maverick uses AI and DeepTech to generate multiple personalized and unique videos where you greet each customer by name in your own voice and expressions.
+Fortunately for you who are reading this, there are tools now like Maverick that can help you send name-based personalized videos at scale to all your customers at scale throughout the different stages of their customer journey.
+You only have to record yourself once and Maverick uses AI and DeepTech to generate multiple personalized videos at scale where you greet each customer by name in your own voice and expressions.
 Many ecommerce stores and brands are seeing successful results by deploying this tactic and increasing customer lifetime value, delight and retention.

 More information and demos here: https://www.trymaverick.com/.

 As you can see from this article, there are many answers to the question of "how to decrease your cart abandonment rate".
 It all starts with understanding why customers leave.
 Once you know this, you can start making changes to your website to encourage shoppers to stay.
-You can also deploy smart, scalable tactics that will help you connect and re-engage your lapsed customer like sending AI generated personal video messages.
+You can also deploy smart, scalable tactics that will help you connect and re-engage your lapsed customer like sending AI generated personalized video messages.
 You can then start seeing an increase in your sales, and your profits will soar.